-RBFS Redundancy for Subscriber Groups
+RBFS Stateful Redundancy for Subscriber Groups

 Overview

 Node outages and link failures that may occur on an access network can bring down the subscriber services.
 These network outages affect critical workloads and continuity of business.
-So, it is essential to set up a network that is resilient and responds quickly to the events and protect the network from outages.
+So, it is essential to set up a network that is resilient and responds quickly to the events and protects the network from outages.

 The following diagram represents a simple access network without redundancy.